There’s poor credit – and then there are credit scores that make it close, if not impossible, to borrow at all.

 If you can’t wait to improve your credit, you can try reaching out to lenders that offer finance for bad credit.
 For these personal loans, a credit score of 550 or under might not be an obstacle to qualifying.
 You can apply for a pre-approval to find out if you qualify without having to fill out an application or undergo a hard credit check.

 You must get your paychecks through direct deposit and live in a state where OppLoans operates.
-This includes Alabama, Alaska, Arizona, California, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Michigan, Mississippi, Missouri, Nevada, New Mexico, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, and Wisconsin.
+This includes Alabama, Alaska, Arizona, California, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Mexico, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin, Wyoming.

 3. Enlist a cosigner